 Investing in a private placement investment with a Self-Directed IRA is when an investor's retirement funds are placed into a privately held company such as an LLC, private equity fund, hedge fund, startup, or small business.

 Private placements typically have a three-to-five-year holding period before an investor can cash out or liquidate their position.
-This holding period encourages the use of IRA funds (rather than personal funds) for private placement investing.
-While it is important to have real-time access to personal assets, retirement assets can be "locked up" for a period due to IRS-imposed inaccessibility.
-In most cases, the retirement funds may not be accessed until the retirement age of 59.5.
-But savvy investors understand that many private placement investments have a high risk/high reward ratio and would like to see any possible appreciation take place in a tax-advantaged account.
+This holding period tends to encourage the use of IRA funds (rather than personal funds) for private placement investing.
+While it is important to have real-time access to personal assets, retirement assets can be "inaccessible" for a period due to IRS regulations.
+In most cases, the retirement funds may not be accessed until the age of 59.5.

 Eligibility

 Public companies are traded on the open market and are regulated by the Securities and Exchange Commission.
-Private Placements are not as highly regulated and generally require investors to be accredited because of the additional risk involved.
+Private Placements are not as highly regulated and may require investors to be accredited because of the potential additional risk that could be involved.

 Due Diligence